ikubetoomuzik/nextcloud-client-docker/README.md

 ## ENV variables to customize your deploy
 ##### NC_URL
 URL to the Nextcloud instance.
-You can sync spepcific folders by providing the full path in the URL like `https://cloud.example.com/remote.php/webdav/<path/to/custom/dir>`.
-This will only sync the contents of `path/to/custom/dir`.
+Example: `https://cloud.example.com`

 ##### NC_USER
 The user name to log in
 Default: username

 ##### NC_PASS
 Valid password for the user above in clear text
 Default: password